alasttocs/receipt-processor/README.md

 # Running Tests

 Tests are configured to run locally.
-Before running tests, ensure that the API server is running (either within Docker or locally).
+Before running tests, ensure that the API server is running (either within Docker or locally) without the `-noauth` flag provided (there is a test for authentication).
 Then simply execute the standard go command `go test`

 _Note: Logging to tests are written to `logs/testlogfile.log`_